-The price of the lights, despite being a quite interesting product because of its "intelligence", I think it is too high, mainly because we can already find good sets of front and rear lights in the market.
-It is true, they do not have an intelligent control, but the manual handling of the lights does not represent much of a complication.
+The price of the lights, despite being a rather interesting product for its "intelligence", I think it is too high an outlay.
+Mainly because in the market already 1TP10We can find good sets of lights both front and rear.
+It is true, they do not have an intelligent control, but the manual handling of the lighting does not represent much complication.

 And so much for the presentation of Garmin's new products.
 Thanks for reading me!